Skyshalini/Banking-Loan-Defaulter-Analysis/README.md

 >> For the repairing purpose customers had applied mostly prev. and the same purpose has the most number of cancelations
 >> Most of the app. which were prev. either canceled or refused 80-90% of them are repayer in the current data
->> offers that were unused prev. now have the maximum number of defaulters despite having high income band customers
+>> offers that were unused prev. now have the maximum number of defaulters despite having high-income band customers

 ### Final Conclusion/Insights